jshan5005/BetterTezcatara/PATCHNOTES.md

 Toy Box:
 - "Upon pickup, obtain 4 Wax Relics.
 Every 3 combats, your left-most Wax Relic will melt away." -> "Upon pickup, obtain 4 Wax Relics.
 Every 3 Combats, your left-most Wax Relic will melt away."

+04/04/2026

+Nutritious Soup:
+- Tezcatara's Ember no longer gives double damage

+Toasty Mittens:
+- Now exhausts a random card from your hand at the end of the turn, and no longer gives 1 Dexterity

+Pumpkin Candle:
+- Duration extended to 8 combats